mickeybeurskens/guess-the-password/README.md

 ### Quickstart

-The game can be played by running an [ollama server](https://github.com/ollama/ollama) that runs a language model of you choice.
-You can then connect the web application with the ollama server of your choice.
+The game can be played by running an [ollama server](https://github.com/ollama/ollama) that runs a language model of your choice.
+You can then connect the web application with the ollama server.
 Run the entire stack locally through docker with llama3.1:8b:

 ```sh
 docker compose -f docker/docker-compose-gpu.yaml up